The French Manor’s Interesting History

 After Dan’s death, Carolyn sold the French Manor to Ron and Mary Kay Logan, owners and operators of the nearby Sterling Inn.
 Ron had thirty years of inn-keeping expertise and saw the French Manor as an opportunity to create a uniquely elegant inn.
 Since purchasing the property in 1990, the Logan’s have transformed the French Manor into a full service romantic country inn.
 They have endeavored to keep the elegant flavor of the manor while making subtle and important changes.
 The kitchen was upgraded to accommodate dinner service and, the unoccupied Carriage House was remodeled into a guesthouse with two rooms and two suites.
 Most recently the Logan’s constructed the La Maisonneuve building (meaning the New House in French), which now houses six romantic suites each with a fireplace, Jacuzzi and a private balcony with the view of the Northern Pocono Mountains.

 Our new Green Spa, Le Spa Foret, offers 5 additional fireplace and Jacuzzi suites all with private balconies with inspiring views.
 An indoor pool and hot tub as well as a fitness room adds to guests’ overall enjoyment at The French Manor.
-Spa treatments from pedicures to romantic couples’ massages are also be available.
+Spa treatments from pedicures to romantic couples’ massages are also available.